QUESTION 1. (Actually a whole series of related questions)

 Can I use a splitter to split the signal from my dish

-to two satellite receivers?
+to two satellite receivers? and -

 ANSWER 20